dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/facets/AbsRollupUserFacet.md

 ### `completeChallenge(address winningStaker, address losingStaker)` (external)

 Inform the rollup that the challenge between the given stakers is completed

-completeChallenge isn't pausable since in flight challenges should be allowed to complete or else they could be forced to timeout

 - `winningStaker`: Address of the winning staker